OSM-Notes/OSM-Notes-Ingestion/docs/GDPR_Procedures.md

 **Step 1.1: Receive Request**

-- Requests should be received via email at: `angoca@osm.lat`
+- Requests should be received via email at: `notes@osm.lat`
 - Subject line should contain: "GDPR Data Subject Request"
 - All requests must be logged for tracking and audit purposes
   - **Tracking System:** GitHub Issues in this repository